FC 27 TACTICS

 Balanced

-This approach gives the defense flexibility on how deep they drop and which runs to track.
+This approach gives the defence flexibility on how deep they drop and which runs to track.

 High